A tranquil temple, connected to the famous beauty and poet Ono no Komachi.

 Ono Bai-en, a plum garden at Zuishin-en

-Near the temple’s main gate, there is a well called the Make-up Well, where it’s said that Ono no Komachi bathed and applied make-up centuries ago.
-Visitors can really relax and enjoy the atmosphere without big crowds, except of the famous plum blossom season.
+Near the temple’s main gate is the Make-up Well, where Ono no Komachi is said to have bathed and applied her makeup centuries ago.
+Visitors can enjoy the serene atmosphere without large crowds, except during the famous plum blossom season.

 Address : 35 Onogoryōchō, Yamashina-ku, Kyoto, 607-8257